Sumithra-decathlon/js_learning/README.md

     - Write a test that validates that the team has only foreign players.
     - Write a test that validates that there is at least one wicket keeper.
+    - Write a test that validates that RCB is not spending more than 35 crores in purchasing foreign players.

 #### Problem Statement 1-
 This code has developed in such a way that all the data is taken by terminal for example - student name, marks, test, class.